fortyoneplustwo/notestamp/README.md

 ## Step 2: Implement your custom media component
 Create a new directory in `/src/components/MediaRenderer/media` that will contain all the code related to your component.
 Navigate to that directory and create a `jsx` file for your component.

-Make sure your component implements the following handles in the example below:

 **Example: `VimeoPlayer.jsx`**

 ```javascript